Final report for ONE20-369

 - - Producer

-The proposed project will provide education and farmland to PFC’s diverse farmers through collaboration with participating farmers and CCE.
-Through funding support through Northeast SARE’s Partnership Program, PFC seeks to enhance and expand its existing educational programming.
-A comprehensive training program will be created for PFC’s interested farmers.
-The training program will consist of an 8-workshop beginners’ agricultural series, experiential learning on PFC’s demonstration project, 1-on-1 technical assistance, and mentorship opportunities.
-In addition to training opportunities, all farmers will receive a prepared plot of land and shared tools for their farm operation.
+This project provided education and farmland to PFC’s diverse farmers through collaboration with participating farmers and CCE.
+Through funding support through Northeast SARE’s Partnership Program, PFC sought to enhance and expand its existing educational programming.
+A comprehensive training program was created for PFC’s interested farmers.
+The training program consisted of an 8-workshop beginners’ agricultural series, experiential learning on PFC’s demonstration project, 1-on-1 technical assistance, and mentorship opportunities.
+In addition to training opportunities, all farmers received a prepared plot of land and shared tools for their farm operation.

-Collaborators at CCE are working with the Project Lead to develop an audience-specific workshop series designed to meet farmer’s expressed needs.
-PFC arranged multiple meetings with incubator farmers and each participating community organization to discuss and determine farmer’s educational needs and goals.
+Collaborators at CCE worked with PFC to develop an audience-specific workshop series designed to meet farmer’s expressed needs.
+PFC arranged multiple meetings with incubator farmers and each participating community organization to discuss and determine farmers’ educational needs and goals.
 Through these meetings farmers expressed interest primarily in learning about animal husbandry, mushroom cultivation, and beekeeping.
-Once farmer’s educational needs and goals were collected, PFC and CCE began compiling existing curriculum from appropriate sources such as CCE, PFC, NIFTI, SARE, and others.
-Workshops are being designed to be accessible to all farmers, despite literacy, language, and former education.
-To ensure understanding, interpreters representing each language group will be hired for each workshop.
-Interpreters within PFC’s farming population will be hired whenever possible.
-Based on farmer input during the design of this project, workshops will be field based and hands-on whenever possible and will cover a wide range of topics.
-Workshop topics chosen for this project include: Broiler Brooding and Rearing, Broiler Health and Nutrition, Broiler Marketing and Food Safety, Broiler Processing, Introduction to Mushroom Cultivation, Introduction to Raising Goats (farm tour), Introduction to Raising Pigs (farm tour), and Introduction to Beekeeping.
+Once farmers’ educational needs and goals were collected, PFC and CCE began compiling existing curriculum from appropriate sources such as CCE, PFC, NIFTI, SARE, and others.
+Workshops were designed to be accessible to all farmers, despite literacy, language, and former education.
+To ensure understanding, interpreters representing each language group were hired for each workshop.
+Based on farmer input during the design of this project, workshops were hands-on and field based as much as possible.
+Workshop topics chosen for this project included: Broiler Brooding and Rearing, Broiler Health and Nutrition, Broiler Marketing and Food Safety, Broiler Processing, Introduction to Mushroom Cultivation, Introduction to Raising Goats (farm tour), Introduction to Raising Pigs (farm tour), and Introduction to Beekeeping (farm tour).
+A lesson plan and appropriate resources were created for each tour and can be found as a PDF attachment in this report.
+Existing materials were gleaned and adapted when possible, and new materials were created as needed.
+As requested by participants, handouts were highly visual and all in English, as most households have youth that can assist adults in understanding English resources even if the participant themselves can not understand written English.
+Workshops were free and open to all of Providence Farm Collective’s farmers.
+Transportation services were provided as needed for these workshops.

-PFC will operate a demonstration poultry project for training opportunities and program income generation.
-Field-based workshops will take place at PFC or at partner farms.
-All of these workshops will include time for hands-on learning in order to further farmers’ knowledge and comfort of the practices discussed.
+PFC operated a demonstration poultry project for training opportunities and program income generation.
+All poultry workshops and the mushroom cultivation workshops took place at PFC’s farm.
+The beekeeping, goat, and pig introductory workshops were in the form of guided tours at partner farms.
+All of these workshops included time for hands-on learning in order to further farmers’ knowledge and comfort of the practices discussed.

-PFC asks incubator farmers and community farmers to commit to volunteer hours on the farm, in lieu of program fees.
-Farmers will be provided an opportunity to satisfy volunteer hours requirements through hands-on experience on PFC’s demonstration projects.
-Volunteer hours will be spent working side-by-side with PFC staff to create an apprenticeship-like environment.
-PFC will raise broiler chickens for demonstration and hands-on training through this project.
+PFC raised 25 broiler chickens on pasture for demonstration and hands-on training through this project.
+Participants were provided opportunities to assist in this project through construction of a chicken tractor, health checks for chickens, daily upkeep, and final processing.
 Additionally, PFC operates a demonstration vegetable and flower plot.
 Through these projects, PFC aims to demonstrate best practices for small-scale poultry, vegetable, and flower production, using appropriate tools and materials that are easily accessed by PFC’s low-resource farmers.

 PFC’s farm programs are limited to 4 to 8 new incubator farmers per year and 4 to 6 participating community organizations per year.
 PFC performs outreach and recruitment year-round by spreading knowledge and visibility of PFC programming to organizations and individuals in the WNY region.
 Additional outreach methods include on-farm events, social media, fliers, distribution of pamphlets, and word of mouth (dependent on COVID-19 and social distancing recommendations).
 PFC’s partner network and farmers actively share PFC’s work and opportunities with prospective farmers.

-To evaluate the efficacy and outcomes of this project, multiple techniques will be utilized, including but not limited to: farmer training assessments; year-end incubator farmer interviews; year-end organization interviews; required record keeping for all farmers; and quarterly advisory board meetings.
-Year-end interviews will be performed individually with incubator farmers and as a group with community organizations.
-Interviews will serve to provide qualitative feedback on PFC’s trainings and support services.
+To evaluate the efficacy and outcomes of this project, multiple techniques were utilized, including but not limited to: workshop attendance; workshop assessments; year-end incubator farmer interviews; year-end organization interviews; required record keeping for all farmers; and quarterly advisory board meetings.
+Year-end interviews provide qualitative feedback on PFC’s trainings and support services.
 All farmers are asked to keep track of their harvests and sales at PFC, using templates adjusted for each farmer’s language and literacy levels.
-Sales and harvest data collected during the 2020 and 2021 seasons will be used to determine any change in farmers’ productivity or profitability.
-Lastly, PFC will facilitate regular incubator farmer meetings and quarterly advisory board meetings to keep up-to-date with farmer’s needs, while providing opportunities for peer-to-peer knowledge and skills sharing.
-These meetings will serve as a source for qualitative feedback on workshops and support services.
-Data will be compiled digitally as it is collected.
-The Project Leader will analyze collected data, with input from CCE, for evaluation and reporting.
+Sales and harvest data collected during the 2020 and 2021 seasons are used to determine any change in farmers’ productivity or profitability.
+Lastly, PFC facilitates regular incubator farmer meetings and quarterly advisory board meetings to keep up-to-date with farmer’s needs, while providing opportunities for peer-to-peer knowledge and skills sharing.
+These meetings also serve as a source for qualitative feedback on workshops and support services.
+Data is compiled digitally as it is collected.
+PFC staff analyzes collected data, with input from CCE, for evaluation and reporting.

 Please note that complementary materials and educational workshops funded by USDA’s Beginning Farmers and Ranchers Development Program (BFRDP) will be offered during the duration of this grant.
 BFRDP workshops and support services will focus on annual vegetable production and introductory business topics while SARE grant funds will be used to create and implement an additional 8-workshop series covering additional topics requested by farmers.
 Additional support services will be funded by SARE and will be independent and complementary to any support services provided through BFRDP funding.